 - Zürich Airport: direct train connection to Konstanz (~1 hour).

 - Friedrichshafen Airport: fast ferry service to Konstanz from Friedrichshafen harbour.

 Terms and Conditions

 This course is catered for scientists working or planning to work in a life science core facility.

-For cancellations received one month before the beginning of the course (24 April), fees will be refunded minus 25 € for administrative costs.
-After this one month rule, no refund will be possible for last minute cancellation or no-show.
+For cancellations received two months before the beginning of the course (20 July), fees will be refunded minus 25 € for administrative costs.
+After this two months rule, no refund will be possible for last minute cancellation or no-show.
 If cancellation is due to sickness then a medical certificate is required.
 Cancellations must be sent to the GerBI-GMB office.